Skip to content

 </VirtualHost>

-# Secure URLs with HTTPS
+# URL secured with HTTPS

 <VirtualHost *:443>

-# with the alias, URLs will be in the form http(s)://date-time-server/path/...
+# with the alias / the URL will take the form http(s)://date-time-server/path/...

 WSGIScriptAlias / "${ROOT}/date_time_server.py"